Ploshchad Revolyutsii (Moscow Metro)

-Ploshchad Revolyutsii (Площадь Революции) is a station of the Moscow Metrosystem, in the Tverskoy District of central Moscow, Russia.
+Ploshchad Revolyutsii (Площадь Революции) is a station of the Moscow Metro system, in the Tverskoy District of central Moscow, Russia.
 The station is on the Arbatsko-Pokrovskaya Line and named after Revolution Square (Resurrection Square until 1918), under which it is located.

 History

 When the Arbatsko-Pokrovskaya Line was first built, the tracks from Ploshchad Revolyutsii extended westward to Aleksandrovsky Sad rather than Arbatskaya.
 When the westward extension of the line was completed in 1953, trains were rerouted through the new segment.

 Architecture

 The station opened in 1938, its architect was Alexey Dushkin.
 The station features red and yellow marble arches resting on low pylons faced with black Armenian marble.
 The spaces between the arches are partially filled by decorative ventilation grilles and ceiling tracery.

 Sculptures

 The station contains 76 statues in the socialist realism style.
 Originally, 80 sculptures were created for the space—10 pairs, each replicated 4 times throughout the station.
 Today, nine pairs are in the archways, and a copy of the final pair ("The Pioneers") appears on each of the two platforms, bringing the total number of statues to 76.
 Each arch is flanked by a pair of bronze sculptures by Matvey Manizer depicting the people of the Soviet Union, including soldiers, farmers, athletes, writers, aviators, industrial workers, and schoolchildren.
 The series is meant to be considered in order, symbolizing Russia's transformation from the pre-revolutionary past, through the revolution, into the (then) contemporary era.
 The order of sculpture pairs are: